-6.0 The State Master Councilor shall appoint the following statutory committees, each consisting of a minimum of five DeMolays, and maximum of 8 DeMolays all of which must be from the membership of different Chapters with the exception of the Budget Committee and the Audit Committee.
-For each committee, an Advisor shall be appointed by the Executive Officer or his appointed Representative with the right to speak, but without vote.
+6.0 The State Master Councilor shall appoint the following statutory committees, each consisting of a minimum of five DeMolays, and a maximum of 8 DeMolays all of which must be from the membership of different Chapters with the exception of the Budget Committee and the Audit Committee.
+For each committee, an Advisor shall be appointed by the Executive Officer or his appointed Representative with the right to speak, but without a vote.
 All committee reports shall be prepared in duplicate copy and be submitted to the Executive Officer or his appointed representative before their presentation at Conclave or Congress.

 (B) The CREDENTIALS COMMITTEE.
 It shall be the duty of the Credentials Committee to see that all Chapter and State Delegates have the proper approved authority before the delegates are allowed to vote on State Legislation or for the Election of State Officers.
 This Committee will give a report before each meeting to the Council body on its findings.

 (C) The CANDIDATE REVIEW COMMITTEE.
-It shall interview all candidates for State Elected Office a minimum of 14 days before election.
-A report of its findings shall be distributed to the State and Chapter Delegates before election.
+It shall interview all candidates for State Elected Office a minimum of 14 days before the election.
+A report of its findings shall be distributed to the State and Chapter Delegates before the election.

 (D) The AUDIT COMMITTEE.
 It shall be the duty of the Audit Committee to report on the financial transactions of the State Officers Account after the financial statements have been completed at the end of the year.
 Such auditing shall be completed no later than February 1 of each year, in order that the report of this committee may be made at the Annual Conclave.
 This committee will be chaired by an active member of the Order of DeMolay, who is not the State Treasurer, appointed by the State Master Councilor, and shall consist of the following additional members: the Oregon State Council Director of Finance and a Senior DeMolay or Advisor appointed by the State Master Councilor.